-Documentation from the Student Health Center: Upon the student's request at the time of a clinic visit, the health center staff will provide written documentation of their visit in the Student Health Center.
+Documentation from King's Student Health Center: Upon the student's request at the time of a clinic visit, the staff will provide written confirmation of their visit in the Student Health Center.
 Information will include the date and time that the service was rendered to the patient.
-When it is recommended that a student avoid attending class due to the contagious nature of the illness this will be indicated on the note under Special Instructions.
+When it is recommended that a student avoid attending class due to the contagious nature of an illness, this will be indicated on the note under Special Instructions.
 Otherwise, no personal information regarding the reason for the visit will be included on the note to protect confidentiality.

-Excessive Absence Reports by Faculty: Excessive absence is defined as absence from a class in excess of the number of times a class meets each week.
+Excessive Absence Reports by Instructors: Excessive absence is defined as absence from a class greater than the number of times a class meets each week.
 For example, in a class that meets twice a week, a third absence is considered excessive.
 For evening classes that meet once each week, a second absence is considered excessive.

-Faculty may report excessive absences by this standard through the submission of an Academic Alert form, but are free to report absences using a more rigorous standard.
-When an Academic Alert form is submitted, the student will be notified by email that the student is required to meet with his or her Academic Advisor.
-If a student fails to meet with his or her Academic Advisor, the student may be contacted by the Office of the Associate Vice President for Academic Success to discuss the issues related to class absence and academic performance.
+Instructors may report excessive absences through the Academic Alert system and to the Associate Vice President for Academic Success but are free to report absences using a more rigorous standard.
+When a student is contacted by the Associate Vice President for Academic Success due to excessive absence, the student must meet with their Academic Advisor to discuss the matter.

-Grievances: Grievances arising from the implementation of class attendance policies may be addressed by means of the College's Academic Grievance procedure.
+Grievances: Grievances arising from the implementation of class attendance policies may be addressed by means of the College's Academic Grievance procedure found in the College Catalog (www.kings.edu/academics/essentials/registrar).